vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ![Alt Text](http://bestanimations.com/Animals/Birds/Doves/animated-dove-gif-5.gif)

-#### Note :  This is not final Book as still working on it,You are welcome to participate and contribute to build one page index to get all good microservice resources .
-I have tried to add attribution if you didn't find your name in attribution plz raise issue in github ,if your claim is valid i will add proper attribution.
+#### Note :Book  still updating and draft version,you are welcome to participate and contribute to build one page microservice index to get all microservice resources .If you didn't find your name in attribution plz raise issue in github ,if  claim is valid i will add  attribution on content .